 Property taxes on the secured roll are due in two installments, on November 1 and February 1 of each year.
 If unpaid, such taxes become delinquent after December 10 and April 10, respectively, and a 10% penalty attaches to any delinquent payment.
 In addition, property on the secured roll with respect to which taxes are delinquent is sent to collection on or about June 30.
-Such property may thereafter be redeemed by payment of the delinquent taxes and a delinquency penalty, plus a redemption penalty of 1.5% per month to the time of redemption.
-If taxes are unpaid for a period of five years or more, the property is subject to sale by the County tax collector.
-The exclusive means of enforcing the payment of delinquent taxes in respect to property on the secured roll is the sale of the property securing the taxes for the amount of taxes which are delinquent.
+Such property may thereafter be redeemed by payment of the delinquent taxes and a delinquency penalty, plus a redemption penalty of 1-1/2% per month to the time of redemption.
+If taxes are unpaid for a period of five years or more, the property is deeded to the State and is then subject to sale by the County tax collector.
+The exclusive means of enforcing the payment of delinquent taxes in respect to property on the secured roll is the sale of the property securing the taxes to the State for the amount of taxes which are delinquent.